← Guides

 8. Export the whole run

-Finally, export an .ics from the calendar and drop it into Google or Apple Calendar.
+Finally, export an .ics from the calendar and subscribe in Google or Apple Calendar.
 Shows with a timezone and showtime become real timed events.
 Details in Calendar & timezones.

 Stuck somewhere in the run?
 Email hello@artisthq.app — we tour too.